High availability deployment for production

 Consider these best practices when planning for high availability (HA) in your deployment.

 The application employs a standard three-tier architecture: client, application server, and database.
 Clients include smartphones, tablets, laptops, and desktops.

-To achieve high availability, you can use multiple servers for each server and database component, and load balancers where needed.
-For BMC Digital Workplace and Smart IT server, the server grouping is a cluster.
+To achieve high availability, you can use multiple servers for each server and database component, and employ load balancers where needed.
+For the BMC Digital Workplace server, the server grouping is a cluster.
 For AR System server with Remedy ITSM, the server grouping is a server group.
-For MongoDB, the server grouping is a replica set.
-For MongoDB, a load balancer is not needed, because the primary server in the replica set performs the load balancing.
 The following diagram illustrates the communication between components in a typical production deployment for BMC Digital Workplace Basic.
-This diagram does not include either BMC Virtual Chat or BMC Digital Workplace Catalog , both of which are included with BMC Digital Workplace Advanced.
+This diagram does not include BMC Virtual Chat or BMC Digital Workplace Catalog, both of which are included with BMC Digital Workplace Advanced.

 Deployment architecture diagram

 To simplify the diagram, BMC Remedy Single Sign-On (BMC Remedy SSO) is not included.

 BMC Digital Workplace integrates with other systems by using a variety of providers.
 The application can expose aspects of other IT applications through the UI, or it can use other applications to aid or enhance core BMC Digital Workplace functionality.
 For example, BMC Digital Workplace integrates with modules in BMC Remedy IT Service Management (Remedy ITSM) to submit service requests and to search for knowledge articles.
 Providers handle integrations with BMC Digital Workplace.

 For high availability and performance, each server type should be set up as a cluster behind a load balancer.
 For Remedy servers, these clusters are called server groups.